raymyers/nopilot.dev/src/pages/leaderboards.md

 # Leaderboards

+There are many LLM benchmarks, but for the purposes of evaluating Autonomous DevTools we are most interested in testing and agent's ability to address a realistic task on an existing codebase.

 ## SWE-bench
 **The gold standard**.
 Released in September 2023 by Princeton NLP, SWE-bench is the most widely accepted measure of an agent's ability to solve tasks in a realistic codebase.
 It was constructed from GitHub Pull Requests from real Open Source respositories, with unit tests verifying the change.
 To pass, the agent must effectively recreate that Pull Request.